 The best deal in Kansas at the moment?
-That would be Augusta according to our analysis.
+That would be Tonganoxie according to our analysis.

-Here’s a look at the top ten places to buy a home in Kansas:
+Here’s a look at the top ten places to buy a home in Kansas for 2019:

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.

-How do you determine the best places to buy a home in Kansas?
+How do you determine the best places to buy a home in Kansas for 2019?